jeremybonner88/FilmTrackTest/README.md

 Node_Modules Not included, to run please run command: cd lightbulbchallengeapp npm install
+#May also need to run npm audit fix

 #Note
 I used the latest versions of AngularCLI.
 There are some known bugs with UseAngularCliServer in Startup.cs